 Search Performance Reports

-Within the performance tab, you can see a list of queries, pages, countries or devices and each of these sections are sorted by a number of clicks, impressions, average CTR and average position.
+Within the performance tab, you can see a list of queries, pages, countries, or devices, and each of these sections is sorted by the number of clicks, impressions, average CTR, and average position.
 You need to choose what metric you want to see and you can also change how data is grouped.
 In addition to this, you can filter your data according to your needs by adding a new filter via the “Add New” button.
 Search performance report also allows you to compare groups by clicking the Compare button.

 Accelerated Mobile Pages

-Google will crawl and reprocess the affected URLs with higher priority after the issue has been fixed and the best part about AMP is that you can share it with external links.
-A new feature is also added here aimed at providing positive feedback during the debugging process.
+After the issue has been fixed, Google will crawl and reprocess the affected URLs with a higher priority.
+The best part about AMP is that you can share it with external links.
+A new feature is added here aimed at providing positive feedback during the debugging process

 Job postings are new in Google Search Console and are similar to AMP.
 Within the tab, you will be able to list your job openings and track their performance.
-If there are any errors, you can see them and fix.
-This shows statistics for your indexing problems, a way to resolving it and job listing results.
+If there are any errors, you can see them and fix them.
+This shows statistics for your indexing problems, a way to resolve them, and job listing results.

 With the new Search Console, Google welcomes feedback as it is vital for improvement.

-Google has continued to work towards their goal of producing the best user experience and the new version of Search Console offers tremendous benefits to marketers, webmasters, and search engines optimization companies such as more transparency, streamlined communication and fixes and better support for auxiliary features so that they can stay on top and align their online strategy with Google’s core values.
+Google has continued to work towards its goal of producing the best user experience and the new version of Search Console offers tremendous benefits to marketers, webmasters, and search engines optimization companies such as more transparency, streamlined communication and fixes, and better support for auxiliary features so that they can stay on top and align their online strategy with Google’s core values.